 Everyone had a different opinion.
 Roisin and Phil procrastinated.
 They hoped, maybe, it could be restored enough to become a funky guesthouse.

 A friend, who was also a creative artist/carpenter said, “I’m tired of working on square, architecturally planned buildings.
-If I’m not too busy in the spring I’ll come and have a go at it, as long as I don’t have to do anything square!”
+If I’m not too busy in the Spring I’ll come and have a go at it, as long as I don’t have to do anything square!”

-So, spring came and so did Rik Tacoma, the artist/carpenter.
+So, Spring came and so did Rik Tacoma, the artist/carpenter.
 He and Phil got to work and the magic began.
 Rik thoroughly enjoyed himself, lovingly restoring many unique details.
 He spent six hours putting in a window at a strange angle.
 He hand-carved window sills, and placed original carvings and glass-work in odd places.

 The frame of the old Dome was surprisingly strong.
 They took out all the rotten boards.
 Phil found a local man who was salvaging old telephone poles and got a great deal on yellow cedar.
 A neighbour was putting a road through and offered some fir trees which could be milled and used.
 Treasures from Phil and Roisin’s old home in Burnaby and stained glass from garage sales became incorporated in the building.
 An Arbutus tree which had blown down across the road during a winter storm was used for the railings in the loft.

 All the right materials showed up at just the right times.
-The tradespeople magically appeared when it was time to do their work.
+The trades-people magically appeared when it was time to do their work.

 Every time it seemed like the work would come to a standstill because of lack of material and/or funds, whatever was needed magically materialized.
 Hence the name “Sidhe Comhairle,” pronounced ‘Shee Corla,’ which is Irish Gaelic and means “Faerie Wysdom.”
 Phil and Roisin believed the good faeries had an interest in seeing the old Dome restored.

 Both Phil and Roisin come from Ireland originally, where ‘Faerie Circles’ are a common occurance in farmer’s fields.
-They believe the circular shape of ‘The Dome,’ the natural forest site, and undisturbed evidence of the Coast Salish First Nations people, made this a special place for the faeires.
+They believe the circular shape of ‘The Dome,’ the natural forest site, and undisturbed evidence of the Coast Salish First Nations people, made this a special place for the fae.

 Since the original settlers in the Lund area were Finns, ‘The Dome’ called for a Sauna.
 It just happened that Roisin and Phil had a cedar sauna in pieces, waiting to be used.